Elering/estfeed-datahub-docs/eng/20-reports.md

   - Amounts leaving a grid of a GO in the balance responsible party’s portfolio to a general service end customer with a grid agreement, kWh – Pout amount leaving the grid of the grid operator (consumption) (outQtyPortfolioLastResortSupply)
   - Grid loss of a GO in the balance responsible party’s portfolio (qtyLosses)
   - Number of metering points, pcs (meteringPointsTotal)

+### BHT report

+> [!NOTE]
+> BHT report is primarly meant for Elering however balance providers can access their BHT reports.

+Recipients:

+- **Balance responsible parties**
+- **Elering AS**

+Frequency:

+- Once a month, on the 8th of the month, the M+1 data are aggregated at 00:00 (transmission approximately at 10:00).
+- Once a month, on the 1st of the month, M+2 and M+3 data are aggregated at 00:00 (transmission approximately at 07:00).

+Column descriptions:

+BHT report values are calculated based on Balance Provider report.

+- **PAGE "USS_RAPORT"**
+  - Balance responsible party EIC (balanceProviderEic)
+  - Balance period – time (date + time) marking the beginning of the balance period (DateTime)
+  - Production - Production in metering points that belong to the balance provider portfolio but grid operator belong to another portfolio.
+From these values metering points where grid operator belongs to the balance provider portfolio but open supplier does not are subtracted.
+Isolated metering points are counted as well.
+(Portfolio Production)
+  - Consumption - Consumption in metering points that belong to the balance provider portfolio but grid operator belong to another portfolio.
+From these values metering points where grid operator belongs to the balance provider portfolio but open supplier does not are subtracted.
+Isolated metering points are counted as well.
+(Portfolio Consumption)
+  - Saldo - is being calculated based on previous columns: Portfolio Production - Portfolio Consumption (Portfolio Saldo)